xStylistic/CSC207-Group-Project/README.md

 - Each use case has a set of interactions with the system

+## Main Story,
+As a student user, I want ot be able to load a batch of questions and then start reviewing those questions in a more intuitive and motivated way.
+Interactions 1:
+* User clicks a choose file button
+* (The user can look for his associated question set)

 ## Story 1:
 As a student user, I want to be able to be given a random review question that I inputted at the beginning of the app session, submit the question and check if I was right or wrong.